 Will you have a panel of Judges?
 Do the attendees get a vote?

 For our Girl Scout Cookie Bake-off, the hosting troop assembled a panel of five judges.
 Because of my long history with the hosting troop, I was asked to be a Judge.
-However, I'd been cutting back on sugar, so at the last minute I handed that esteemed privileged over to Mr B.
+However, the last minute I handed that esteemed privileged over to Mr B so I could wander the bake-off freely.

 (Passing the Judge's torch to Mr B ended up being a good move for a number of reasons.
 Most importantly, it allowed me time to walk around and take pictures of all the sweet entries.
 It also saved me from the imminent tummy ache that would plague him for the rest of the day.)